gajus/lightship/README.md

 * [Pod Lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/)
 * [Configure Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)

-<a name="lightship-behaviour-local-mode"></a>
 ### Local-mode

-If Lightship detects that it is running in a non-Kubernetes environment (e.g. your local machine) then it starts the HTTP service on any available HTTP port.
+If Lightship detects that it is running in a non-Kubernetes environment (e.g. your local machine) then...

+* It starts the HTTP service on any available HTTP port.
 This is done to avoid port collision when multiple services using Lightship are being developed on the same machine.
-This behaviour can be changed using `detectKubernetes` and `port` configuration.

-<a name="lightship-behaviour-health"></a>
+* `shutdownDelay` defaults to `0`, i.e. immediately proceed to execute the shutdown routine.

+Detection of the local-mode can be overridden by setting `{detectKubernetes: false}`.

-### <code>/health</code>
+### `/health`

 `/health` endpoint describes the current state of a Node.js service.